kienlef/kienlef.github.io/docs/_docs/overview.md

 <!--more-->
 #### High level enterprise data science flow graph

 The graph gives only a very high level abstraction of enterprise data science.
 Note, that many lectures are focusing on the top (technical) data science part.
 Which is important especially to train mandatory programming / math skill sets, however, the enterprise world is more complicated.
 The link to business and the impact is vey challenging.
-In this lecture we try to address some high level aspects.
+In the lecture series we try to address some high level aspects.

 ```mermaid
 graph LR;